SEO vs. PPC: Differences, Pros, Cons, & Use Cases

 When should I use PPC vs. SEO?

-Every business is different, but these are our recommendations for when to use PPC vs. SEO:
+Every business is different, but these are our recommendations for:

 Full-funnel reach X